keshari1arya/subscription-analytics/landing-page/SECURITY.md

 # 🔒 Security Implementation

 ## Overview
-This document outlines the security measures implemented in the SubscriptionAnalytics landing page API endpoints.
+This document outlines the security measures implemented in the SubscriptionAnalytics landing page API endpoints using Next.js-specific patterns.

 ## 🛡️ Security Features